VinAIResearch/MISCA/README.md

 ```

 ### Training and evaluation
 In our experiments, we train the base model without coattention first and initialize MISCA with this base model.
-To train the base model, you can run the experiments by the following command.
+To train the base model (with PLMs), you can run the experiments by the following command.
 ```
 python main.py --token_level word-level \
             --model_type roberta \